zoghbi-a/relativistic-reverberation-in-mcg-5-23-16-and-swift-j127.4-5654/README.md

 ### Data Products:
-The data products are available throught the Open Science Framework at this [link]().
+The data products are available throught the Open Science Framework (links below).
 Only data that is not available in the heasarc public archive (or can be derived from it in a straightforward manner) is included.

 There are two sets of files, one for each source, named: [`mcg5.tgz` (1GB)](https://osf.io/9m5du/download) and [`sw2127.tgz` (1GB)](https://osf.io/buhd7/download).
 Each one contains the following folders:
 - `nustar/`: contains the folders `{obsid}_p` for each observations.
 Each folder contains the light curves and spectra from that observation.